 Simple elegance is one of my favorite things.
 Just because something looks and tastes gourmet, does not mean it has to take hours of time to prepare, or be something reserved only for special occasions.
-This haddock is the perfect example of simple elegance.
+Haddock, drizzled with browned butter white wine sauce, is the perfect example of simple elegance.

-It is understated, simple, and has subtle, but delicious flavors. and looks both mouthwateringly delicious and fancy at the same time.
+It is understated, simple, and has subtle, but delicious flavors, and it looks both mouthwateringly delicious and fancy at the same time.
 But would you believe me if I told you it only takes a few ingredients, and can be made in under 20 minutes?

 It is true!
 And the sauce on it…no words!
-It is beyond delicious.
-It is a likely browned butter sauce that combined with your favorite white wine adds a complexity, and depth of flavor to this haddock that will make you wonder if you are eating in a fine dining restaurant.
+Yes, it is beyond delicious.
+By combining a browned butter sauce with your favorite white wine, it adds a complexity, and depth of flavor to this haddock that will make you wonder if you are eating in a fine dining restaurant.

 This fish is pan fried, and the sauce is made in the same pan, which means you have very few dishes to contend with at the end of the night as well!